thebioengineer/conference_planner/00-ConferenceCheckList.md

 	- [ ] Determine Attendee goals
 	- [ ] Determine ticket price
 	- [ ] Determine sponsorship goals
-- [ ] Create task timeline
+- [ ] Create task time line

 ## Identify Keynote(s)/Endnote/Panel

-This task is somwhat related to the schedule, but a schedule can change based on your decisions with how you want your main talks to go.
+This task is somewhat related to the schedule, but a schedule can change based on your decisions with how you want your main talks to go.
 For 2019, originally we wanted just to do an hour long key note, a panel, then sessions.
 Obviously that changed.

 I would suggest finding a local person to be a keynote, and ask for a topic that is general enough to inspire people.
 A keynote sets the tone for the rest of the conference, so start reaching out to people early.
 Also make a member of the committee available to work with your keynotes to develop the talk.
 Also, instead of a keynote, you can do a panel discussion to cover a wide variety of topics from several different people in a short amount of time.
 But this requires a moderator and more preparation.

-- [ ] Identify a list of potential keynote's/panel memebers
+- [ ] Identify a list of potential keynote's/panel members
 - [ ] Contact

 ## Rough Schedule